- Practice Areas

-Among the most common defenses in premises liability cases is knowledge of the dangerous condition.
+Among the most common defenses in slip and fall accident cases is knowledge of the dangerous condition.
 When the injured person has reason to know of the danger that hurts them ahead of time, they cannot win their case.
 This defense is based on the idea that, since the injured person knew of the danger, he or she should have taken reasonable precautions to avoid injury.
 Although this defense is most often invoked when a danger is open and obvious, the defense can be applied even in cases when the danger is not obvious, but the injured person actually knew about it.
 The dynamics of this defense were addressed in a recent Georgia Court of Appeals decision, Forest Cove Apartments, LLC v.
 Wilson.

 Wilson arose from the injury of a business owner at an apartment complex in Atlanta.
 The plaintiff owned and operated a cleaning and repair business that provided services to local apartment complexes.
 Among the services the plaintiff’s business provided to the defendant, a management company of several apartment buildings in Atlanta was subfloor repairs.
 Several of the units at the apartment complex where the injury at issue in this lawsuit occurred are federally subsidized, and the plaintiff had been informed of a complaint sent to the United States Department of Housing and Urban Development regarding the condition of a particular unit.
 The plaintiff went to the building to inspect the problem and discovered a significant mold problem, as well as water damage to the floor in the bathroom.
 She gave the defendant an estimate of the cost to repair the problem, and the following day the plaintiff and her crew started work.
 Upon beginning work, the plaintiff realized the problem was more severe than originally predicted.
 After making a phone call to the property manager to discuss the severity of the problem, she leaned over to take photos of the area.
 Unfortunately, the joist on which the plaintiff was standing gave way, and she fell downstairs and onto a stove that was lit.
 The plaintiff sustained multiple injuries as a result of the fall, and she brought a claim against the property management company.